stoodder/falconjs/README.md

 ###v0.10.0
 **Highlights**
 * Added Falcon.Adapter for splitting out dependencies on how we transmit, respond to, and receive data form a backend data source.
+* Added Falcon.addConductor to create a 'conductor' which can define custom HTML tags that should bind and utilize the template of a specific view (or anonymous view). `Falcon.addConductor('my_custom_tag', MyViewDefinition)`
 * Fully Compatible with Knockout 3.1
 * New Falcon.Object methods: listenTo and stopListening
 * New Falcon.Model methods: increment, decrement